Nebraska Cornhuskers softball

 The Nebraska Cornhuskers softball team competes as part of NCAA Division I, representing the University of Nebraska–Lincoln in the Big Ten Conference.
 The team has played at Bowlin Stadium since 2002.

 The program was founded in 1976 as a club sport and became an officially sanctioned varsity sport the next year.
-Nebraska has made twenty-eight appearances in the NCAA Division I tournament with eight Women's College World Series berths.
+Nebraska has made twenty-eight appearances in the NCAA Division I tournament with nine Women's College World Series berths.
 Longtime head coach Rhonda Revelle is the school's leader in career victories across all sports.

 History

 Early success

 Nebraska's softball program began in 1976 as a club sport and was officially sanctioned as a varsity sport in 1977 in the wake of Title IX.
 Don Isherwood led the program in its early years but was fired in 1980 as the university wanted a head coach with a college degree.
 NU hired Nancy Plantz, who led the Cornhuskers to the inaugural NCAA Division I Women's College World Series in 1982 (in its early years the tournament was held in Omaha, longtime host of the College World Series, meaning NU played the WCWS less than fifty miles from its Lincoln campus).
 Plantz's tenure ended in a disastrous 1983 season that was cut short by the university after player walkouts and a last-place conference finish.

 Nebraska was nearly unable to field a team in 1984 before hiring former NAIA Coach of the Year Wayne Daigle to lead the program.
 Shortstop Denise Day was named the first All-American in program history and led the Cornhuskers to a school record for wins and a return to the WCWS.
 Daigle's second season saw the breakout of freshman pitcher Lori Sippel, whose no-hitter against Louisiana Tech in the WCWS opener helped Nebraska reach its first title game, where it lost to UCLA.
 Months later, Nebraska's national runner-up finish was vacated by the NCAA Committee on Infractions; according to the committee, Daigle allowed a redshirt player to travel with the team and purchased dinner for a recruit and her family.
 NU was ineligible for postseason play in 1986, which would be Daigle's last season at Nebraska.
 He resigned and returned to Texas, where he coached high school softball for the remainder of his career.

 Athletic director Bob Devaney named pitching coach Ron Wolforth Daigle's successor.
 Wolforth led Nebraska back to the WCWS in each of his first two seasons, its fourth and fifth appearances in the event's first seven years.
 Wolforth's teams were less successful in the later years of his tenure and he grew weary of the NCAA's increasingly stringent rules and guidelines.
 He resigned in 1992 to start a baseball and softball academy in Vancouver.